-- Pink Snow Fungus will kill your grass in patches, and has white and/or pink fungus that may resemble cotton.
+- Pink Snow fungus will kill your grass in patches.
+It is a white and/or pink fungus that may resemble cotton.
 It comes with heavy snow cover and long sedentary periods.
 Difficult to avoid in some states.

 Fungus generally likes to take advantage of dead matter.
 So if there's fungus popping up in your lawn, like mushrooms or other types of fungus, it's probably because there's dead matter about.
 Some fungus will grow on dead tree matter that's buried beneath the surface of the grass, like an old tree stump or the roots.
 Other fungus will take advantage of dead grass clippings that were left on the lawn after mowing.
 If you don't have any dead matter lying around for the fungus to decompose, you shouldn't have too much of a problem with it.
 But sometimes, like I said, the dead matter is subterranean and difficult to identify.

 Discoloration in your lawn generally comes because of three factors.
 If you have a grass that doesn't like a certain climate, such as a cold one, and the weather gets a bit cold, it can start to turn the grass yellow.
 The other big cause of discoloration is poor fertilization.
-If you haven't fertilized your grass in awhile, or if you don't regularly fertilize, your grass can start to grow thin and yellow on you.
-A third cause of discoloration that's more rare is fungus.
+If you haven't fertilized your grass in a while, or if you don't regularly fertilize, your grass can start to grow thin and yellow on you.
+A third cause of discoloration, that's much rarer, is fungus.
 In one of the above sections, we discussed rust fungus which can discolor your blades of grass and make them yellow, orange, and brown.

 For more about lawn care, check out my article on laying sod.